 Welcome to ADHDifference

-Diagnosed as an adult, Julie Legg interviews guests from around the world, sharing uplifting stories, personal experiences, new ADHD perspectives, strategies and insights to help inform, inspire and engage with adult ADHD listeners worldwide.
+Diagnosed as an adult, ADHD author Julie Legg interviews guests from around the world, sharing uplifting stories, personal experiences, new perspectives, strategies and insights to help inform, inspire and engage with adult ADHD listeners worldwide.

 ADHDifference's mission is to foster a deeper understanding of ADHD by sharing personal, relatable experiences in informal and open conversations.
 Choosing "difference" over "disorder" reflects its belief that ADHD is a difference in brain wiring, not just a clinical label.